Character Name: Zach Toran

 “Quite easily,” the computer said and Zach felt the familiar sensation of having his molecules disassembled then transmitted across God knew how many miles.

 When he was solid once again, he looked at the small cottage with the concrete walk partially covered by sand.
 It looked as if it had just been completed, especially in comparison houses to either side.
-The building couldn’t have been more than ten meters wide and the clearance between it and its neighbors had to be less than two meters.
+The building couldn’t have been more than ten meters wide and the clearance between it and its neighbors had to be less than two meter.
 The door was to the left and a bay window allowed him a clear view of the interior.
 It looked unfurnished.

 “I guess the computer knew where I was going,” he muttered to himself.